munificent/game-programming-patterns/book/event-queue.markdown

 <aside name="message">

 For most of the chapter, I use "event" and "message" interchangeably.
-In the few places where the distinction matters, it will be obvious.
-Otherwise, just read both of those words as "thing you stick in a queue".
+Where the distinction matters, I'll make it obvious.

 </aside>

 ### GUI event loops

-If you've ever done any <span name="event-driven">user interface</span> programming, then you're well acquainted with the *events*.
+If you've ever done any <span name="event-driven">user interface</span> programming, then you're well acquainted with *events*.
 Every time the user interacts with your program -- clicks a button, pulls down a menu, or presses a key -- the operating system generates an event.
 It throws this object at your app, and your job is to grab it and hook it up to some interesting behavior.

 <aside name="event-driven">